 While grilling the barbecue cauliflower bites, I threw some lemons on to grill.
 They’re super tasty squeezed over the top of the bowl.

 For a mouthwatering and easy homemade sauce try my Smoky Bourbon BBQ Sauce

-- First, clean and oil the grill and grill pan prior to starting.
-I use canola or olive oil to oil the grill.
-Preheat your grill on the highest setting.
+- First, clean and oil the grill and grill pan before starting.
+I use avocado or olive oil to oil the grill.
+Preheat your grill to the highest setting.

-- Next, blanch the cauliflower florets then toss them in BBQ sauce.
+- Next, blanch the cauliflower florets, then toss them in BBQ sauce.
 Transfer the florets to the grill pan, then transfer the larger bites to the grill grates if desired.
-This aids in caramelization of sugars from the sauce.
+This aids in the caramelization of sugars from the sauce.

 - Last, baste the bites several times with BBQ sauce, turning the cauliflower bites once or twice as they grill.
-Look for a bit of caramelization prior to flipping the cauliflower bites.
+Look for a bit of caramelization before flipping the cauliflower bites.

 How long to grill cauliflower bites?
 It depends on the heat of your particular grill, but I find about 15 minutes to be about perfect on my grill.

 Grilled BBQ cauliflower bites can be served right off the grill or at room temperature.

 The Greens: While this recipe is sooo good with kale, you can use just about any green you prefer.
 While the kale needs to be massaged to tenderize it, other greens won’t need this treatment, saving time.
 Instead of kale, try baby spinach, chopped Swiss chard or tender leafy lettuce.
 If using lettuce, allow the grilled cauliflower to cool to room temp. before adding it to the bowl.